davetjf/Psychotherapy-Dublin-Website/README.md

 Throughout the Navbar and Footer (along with most of the site) pseudo classes were used for style and to make the site interactive.

-- Homepage
+#### Homepage
 I wanted sharp images for the landing page and incorporated them into the bootstrap carousel. jQuery was used to override the carousel to start when page loads.
 I used keyframes for the main logo to fade in when the site loads.
+The same Keyframes is used on all slides.

+Underneath the slider I incorporated a button within the Psychotherapy Dublin logo.
+This links to a different part of the website.
+Here I used positioning to place the button within the logo.
+I also used Keyframes to animate the logo (rotates slowly) for some fun.
+As with most buttons, :hover was used to give an interactive feel.

-- Our Services
+#### Our Services
-- About Us
+#### About Us
-- Your Psychotherapists
+#### Your Psychotherapists
-- Appointments
+#### Appointments
-- Contact Us
+#### Contact Us

-### Features Left to Complete
-- Double checking all links divert correctly
-- Check mobile styling
-- NavBar Collapse

 ## Tech Used
 ### Some of the tech used includes: